Matvej911/20250216_Aleksejevs_Matvejs_9217531_bachelor_thesis/README.md

 ### **3️⃣Package and Deploy AI Model to the Camera**

-After obtaining packerOut.zip from the IMX500 conversion process this zip file can be found in computer_vision folder , you need to package it into an RPK file for deployment to the AI camera.
+After obtaining packerOut.zip from the IMX500 conversion process this zip file can be found in computer_vision_block folder , you need to package it into an RPK file for deployment to the AI camera.

 Run the following command to convert the zip file into a deployable model file:
 ```imx500-package -i <path to packerOut.zip> -o <output folder>```